LvWitt/spotify-api-study/README.md

-This website displays your top Artists and Tracks organized by different time periods, also You can view your recently listening tracks.
+This website displays your top Artists and Tracks organized by different time periods, also you can view your recently listening tracks.

 There is a functionality under development to register songs that are not on Spotify in the database.